 Safety covers are intended to keep people and pets safe and they can be either mesh or solid.

-Pool owners who anticipate having pets or children in their home may be interested in safety covers and the biggest difference between them is the price difference.
+Pool owners who anticipate having dogs or children in their home may be interested in safety covers and the biggest difference between them is the price difference.

 Mesh covers are custom made to the exact size and shape of your pool.